-We will seek all types of compensations allowed by the law in such cases, including:
+We will seek all types of compensation allowed by the law in such cases, including:

 Our personal injury attorneys know that big insurance companies will try to minimize your losses and the physical and mental suffering you are going through because of your bicycle accident injuries.
-This is why we fight aggressively to get justice done and make sure that you get fair financial compensation amounts for all the losses of our clients even for accidents as misunderstood as pedalcyclist accidents.
+This is why we fight aggressively to get justice done and make sure that you get fair financial compensation after your bicycle accident.

 One of the key impediments most people see in hiring a lawyer to fight their case is the hourly fee they have to pay.
-When you call Calhoun, Meredith, and Sims, PLLC law firm to ask how much our advance fee is.
+When you call Calhoun Meredith law firm to ask how much our advance fee is.

 The answer is: nothing!